depeche-io/tech-meetup-conf-2025/slide-deck.md

 # Thank You!

-*Let's bring more workloads to Kubernetes!*
+*Let's bring more workloads on Kubernetes!*

 **Questions?**